“Give me children, or I shall die!” Genesis 30:1

 So I retort by saying, “As a matter of fact, YES!
 We want to have hundreds–maybe thousands.”

 A woman’s love for others, whether they be biological children or spiritual, should always be increasing, no matter the race, culture, tribe, ability, or language.
-Love is not impartial.
+Love is not partial.
 A woman’s love longs for souls to be restored to the image of God and will not abandon her post until her mission is accomplished.
 She is stubborn and her gaze is set on the Cross.
 As one who drinks from the wells of his love, she takes after her Lord: she has food to eat which this world knows nothing about.
 It is to fulfill the will of her Father: “May Your kingdom come, may Your will be done!”

 This woman knows that the kingdom of God’s Beloved Son has already broken through into this world.
-By Christ’s obedient life, death and resurrection he has disarmed Satan and overthrown his kingdom of darkness.
+By Christ’s obedient life, death, and resurrection, he has disarmed Satan and overthrown his kingdom of darkness.

 The Bride of Christ is no longer bound.
 She now shouts from the rooftops of the suburbs and from the hood, into the streets and into the brothels, “He told me all that I ever did!”
 Through her testimony many believe upon him.
+(John 4:29, 39-42).

 Her love increases because her God is eternal.
 There is no shortage of it.
 His love is overflowing.
 Never ending; ever abundant.
 Otherly.
 It’s the definition of truth.
 Therefore she is not gullible, believing every philosophical jargon and sensual speech.
 How mindless is that?
 Think women!
 Get off of this treadmill of lies and live!

 This love does not originate within her.
 It cannot be generated within her heart.
 Therefore, she can not conjure it up and should not receive the glory for it.
 That would be utterly blasphemous.
 A robbing of God’s glory.
-But as we look at the history of queens, no throne on earth has ever succeeded his throne.
+But as we look at the history of queens, no throne on earth has ever succeeded HIS throne.
 All of us women must be dethroned first to truly understand; we must sit at his feet and be taught how to love.

 Therefore, a woman’s love should be a reflection of a greater one.
 One that existed in antiquity.
 For she was created and is held together by this very love.
 “Whose love?” you asked.
 The love of Christ Jesus.
 There is a throne in heaven, with One seated on the throne.
 The Lord God Almighty is his name and before his throne the crowns of men and women are cast down.
 There is worship.
 These words are uttered, “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.”